foopod/blog6/_posts/cellular-automata-tutorial.md

 ## What are we going to be making today?

 I think at some point in every coder's life, you should have the pleasure of coding Conway's Game of Life.
-It is a deeply interesting Cellular Automaton algorithm that can create complex and interesting behaviour from just three simple rules.
+It is a deeply interesting Cellular Automaton that can create complex and interesting behaviour from just three simple rules.

 We start with a grid of cells where each cell can have one of two states.
 We will refer to this as alive and dead, although in code this will probably just be a boolean (true or false).

-Each time we iterate over the grid the state of the cells will be determined by the state of their neighbours in the previous iteration.
+Each time we iterate over the grid, the state of the cells will be determined by the state of their neighbours in the previous iteration.

 The three rules we use to determine these states are...

 1. Birth - If a dead cell has exactly 3 neighbours, it becomes alive in the next iteration.
 2. Death - If an alive cell has more than 3 or less than 2 neighbours, it dies in the next iteration (this is often described as dying from overpopulation or loneliness).
-3. Stasis - If an alive cell has exactly 2 or 3 neighbours, then it remains alive.
-And if a dead cell has anything other than 3 alive neighbours then it remains dead.
+3. Stasis - In all other cases, what is alive stays alive and what is dead stays dead.

-As we will get into below, these three simple rules can result in some very interesting creations.
+As we will see later, these three simple rules can result in some very interesting creations.
 You can see some of them [here](https://en.wikipedia.org/wiki/Conway's_Game_of_Life#Examples_of_patterns) on the Wikipedia page.

 ## Let's get coding